cabloy/zova/zova-docs/guide/essentials/ioc/inject.md

 }
 ```

-- Lookup and inject the bean instance by the property name `$$modelTodo`.
+- Lookup and inject the bean instance by the variable name `$$modelTodo`.
 Generally speaking, you should ensure that the Bean instance has been injected in the ioc container in advance, otherwise a null value will be returned

 ## Injection scope